-- The use of separate escrows for purchase price adjustments has been increasing on a steady basis since 2007. - Separate purchase price adjustment escrows are now becoming the majority approach, and were present in 51% of the reported deals in the 2019 study. - Previously, less than a quarter of reported deals included a separate purchase price adjustment escrow.
+- The use of separate escrows for purchase price adjustments has been increasing on a fairly steady basis since 2007. - Separate purchase price adjustment escrows were present in 53% of the reported deals in the 2023 study. - In the last four ABA studies to look at the issue, sole recourse limitations on adjustment escrows have increased in usage from 11% to 40%.